aspizu/gobomatic/README.md

-## NEW
+## Gobomatic is deprecated!

 [Goboscript](https://github.com/aspizu/goboscript) is a new way to write Scratch Projects in text form.
 When it reaches a stable release you may use it over Gobomatic.
-Goboscript depends on Gobomatic so development will continue on both projects.

 <br>
 <br>